-The NHS Chorus-19 has been set up as a means to bolster morale through song.
+The NHS Chorus-19 was set up in March 2020 as a means to bolster morale through song.
 It is a virtual choir for current and former NHS staff, aiming to help spread positive and informative messages during the Covid crisis.
 No previous singing experience is necessary!
 It's intended as a space to have fun and benefit from some musical relief, and build a sense of community through singing.
 We have created parts and resources that cater to a range of abilities, so it doesn't matter if you can't read music.
 We will also be providing Makaton and BSL videos to try and make our projects as accessible as possible.

 Who Are we?